soney/ProgramsInformationPeople/_sources/InClass/AdvancedFunctions.rst

     :autograde: unittest
     :hidecode:

-    Define a function ``mean_mode`` that returns a three-item tuple for any list of integers:
+    Define a function ``mean_mode`` that returns a two-item tuple for any list of integers:

     - the mean (arithmetic average) as a float
     - the mode (the most common value)